 “The role of finance is changing, with a critical focus on providing insights and analysis to the business.
 One of the biggest obstacles we see finance teams confront is the generation of consistent, accurate data from multiple systems to support planning, reporting and analysis activities,” said Mark Tucker, KPMG Australia Financial Management National Leader.

 Dr Julian Edwards, KPMG Australia Technology Enablement Partner added: “We are excited to support Deakin’s move to Workday and to help them build a more complete picture of the performance of their business and provide the platform for a significant uplift in their business partnering capability.
-This is all part of a broader digitization program within the university and part of a broader sector wide digital transformation trend. ”
+This is all part of a broader digitisation program within the university and part of a broader sector wide digital transformation trend.”

 Professor Stephen Parker, KPMG Australia Education National Sector Leader said that Deakin is at the forefront of modernisation that will sweep the university sector.